AIPaPaCha/symbiotic-programming-index/docs/qc/studies/qc_foundational_interface.md

 The 2025 Survey cautions that “**challenges in creating a unified benchmark**” are particularly acute here, as requirements are highly context-dependent, with variations across industries and domains.
 Unlike code correctness, which admits a relatively objective measure (tests pass or fail), requirement interpretation inherently involves **semantic nuance** and **organizational conventions**.

 This fragmentation directly motivates SPI’s abstraction strategy.
-Rather than attempting to resolve differences in terminology or templates, we treat all requirements-side benchmarks as evidence feeding into a higher-level dimension: *does the workflow reliably capture, disambiguate, and formalize requirements into verifiable specifications?* Within SPI, this is subsumed into Qc.
+Rather than attempting to resolve differences in terminology or templates, we treat all requirements-side benchmarks as evidence feeding into a higher-level dimension: **Can an AI coder, agent, multi-component pipeline (MCP), or any AI-orchestrated workflow reliably capture, disambiguate, and formalize human requirements into *verifiable specifications*?** Within the SPI framework, this foundational challenge is subsumed under **Code Quality (Qc)**.

 ---